Health Fitness House

 Improve Blood Sugar Levels

-When dieting, most people tend to avoid foods containing a lot of sugar or carbohydrates because these sugars eventually become calories and, if taken.
-Can render the whole dieting exercise futile.
-Avoiding sugary and carbohydrate foods benefits your health because it helps regulate your blood sugar levels.
-High blood sugar levels can place you at an increased risk of diabetes and heart disease.
+When you diet, avoid foods containing a lot of sugar or carbohydrates because these sugars eventually become calories.
+If taken, it will render the whole dieting exercise futile.
+While dieting, many people try to avoid sugar or carbohydrates.
+Avoiding it in food will benefit your health as it helps regulate your blood sugar levels.
+High blood sugar levels can increase the risk of diabetes and heart disease.
 So it must stay in a healthy range.

 Exercise